zefhub/zef/CONTRIBUTING.md

 ## How to contribute

 We currently do not have a strict process or guidelines.
+To optimize for feedback speed, please raise bugs, suggest features, or ask if anything seems unclear, missing, or broken directly in our community chat at [https://zef.chat](https://zef.chat).

-[Raise bugs or issues](https://github.com/zefhub/zef/issues), [suggest features or ideas](https://github.com/zefhub/zef/discussions), or submit a pull request - dive right in!
+Please don't be shy on submitting a pull request - just dive in!

-The fastest way to contribute is to send a general message on [https://zef.chat](https://zef.chat) on anything that seems unclear, missing, or broken.
+## Your first contribution

+A good first place to start contributing is the documentation and tutorials.
+We feel this is a good way for people who want to get involved to understand Zef and start making meaningful contributions right away!